 Notice also the level of sentence complexity in the sample answer.
 The examiner is looking for a mixture of grammatical structures and sentences which are error free.

 And to finish the summary?
 One possibility is to put the "overview" sentence at the end rather than the beginning.
 If not, it is a good idea to sum up briefly.
 An example might be: This report on the manufacture of bricks on an industrial scale shows that it consists of eight main steps from extraction of the raw material to final delivery.

 You only have 20 minutes to complete this task.
 We've mentioned looking and planning followed by writing.
 However, it is also very important that you spend some time after writing, checking things over.
 Here is a possible time frame:

 Checking means looking out for any "silly" mistakes in spelling, grammar, vocabulary, punctuation.
 You would be surprised how many avoidable mistakes occur under exam pressure.
-Things like the concordance between singular or plural nouns and their corresponding verb forms, to take one example.
+Mistakes like the concordance between singular or plural nouns and their corresponding verb forms, for example.

 You can download or listen to the audio version here: